|

 side of the pass and finally out on to the gently sloping, sandy alluvial

-fan that makes up the floor of the
+fan that makes up the floor of the Along this

 stretch of railroad, the climate changes much more significantly than